 Authorization

 It is also important to verify that only authorized persons log into online banking.
 This is achieved by verifying your password.
 When you submit your password, it is compared with the password we have stored in our secure data center.
 We allow you to enter your password incorrectly a limited number of times.
-If you enter your password incorrectly too many times, your online banking account will be locked until you call us to reinitialize the account.
+If you enter your password incorrectly too many times, your online banking account will be locked (please follow these instructions to reset your password and regain access).
 We monitor and record “bad-login” attempts to detect any suspicious activity (i.e., someone trying to guess your password).
 You play a crucial role in preventing others from logging on to your account.
 Never use passwords that are easy to guess.
 Examples of bad passwords are: Birth dates, first names, pet names, addresses, phone numbers, social security numbers, etc. Never reveal your password to another person.
 You should periodically change your password in online banking.